qiangqiang101/OpenRGB-Wallpaper/README.md

  ![image](https://user-images.githubusercontent.com/11488961/201601205-465ca003-1300-4caa-a7e5-1897fb00119f.png)

-Trying to sync your display with your RGB peripherals?
-You got it!
-This application allows you to emulate your wallpaper like a LED Matrix and sync with your other RGB devices using [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
+Turn your wallpaper into an OpenRGB device.
+You can now control the RGB lighting on your wallpaper and synchronize wallpaper with other OpenRGB compatible devices by  [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
 This application currently only works on Windows OS, tested on Windows 10 ver 21H1 and Windows 11 ver 21H2.

 # Screenshots
 ![IMG_6915](https://user-images.githubusercontent.com/11488961/202174752-3ecf4780-be04-40de-9382-d5ad14732104.JPG)